Flipside (Freeway song): Music video

-The music video was filmed in Philadelphia, Pennsylvania during the summer of 2003.
+The music video was filmed in Philadelphia, Pennsylvania in May 2003.
 It shows Freeway having a block party on his block, until the police shut it down.
 The people continue to party at Peedi Crakk's block, but the police end it again.
 They then start partying on the rooftops.
-Memphis Bleek, Michael Blackson, Jay-Z, Cousin Ervan (Cousin E), Young Gunz, Killer Mike, State Property (Young Gunz, Oschino, Sparks, Beanie Sigel), Damon Dash, and Kareem "Biggs" Burke make cameo appearances.
+Memphis Bleek, drug kingpin Alton "Ace Capone" Coles, Michael Blackson, Shelly Rio, Jay-Z, Cousin Ervan (Cousin E), Young Gunz, Beanie Sigel, Killer Mike, State Property, Damon Dash, and Kareem "Biggs" Burke all make cameo appearances.